francesco-peverelli/lammps-benchmarks/README.md

 # LAMMPS Benchmarks

-In this repo we collect results of different benchmarks and software on a range of architectures. `run_wrapper.py` is used to run a benchmark:
+In this repo we collect results of different benchmarks and software on a range of architectures.
+A collection of `run_<RUN TYPE>.sh` and 'run_<RUN TYPE>.py` scripts are available to run different experiment setups on CPU and GPU.
+A collection of `profile_<RUN TYPE>.sh` and `profile_<RUN TYPE>.py` are available to manage profiling runs.
+These scripts are intended to be modified by the user to set up the desired experiments,

+`run_wrapper.py` is used internally to run the benchmarks with the following options

 ```
 usage: run_wrapper.py [-h] --cmd CMD_STRING --bench BENCH_NAME --tag RUN_TAG